marian42/shapegan/README.md

 They might need to be configured depending on the model that was trained and the visualizations needed.
 The `create_plot.py` contains code to generate figures for my thesis.

-## Pretrained DeepSDF model and recreating the latent space traversal animation
+## Using the pretrained DeepSDF model and recreating the latent space traversal animation

 This section explains how get a DeepSDF network model that was pre-trained on the Shapenet dataset and how to use it to recreate [this latent space traversal animation](https://twitter.com/marian42_/status/1188969971898048512).